Table of Contents

 Small businesses can be built in any size of settlement, operate normally and return a full profit.
 They are Lock-up businesses, and staff live somewhere else in the town .
 Like other businesses, they are fully staffed with L1 commoners, with the minimum skills to keep the business running - they won't do anything special, but the business runs and makes a profit.
 There will be planning restrictions - the Pier needs navigable water, smelly or noisy businesses will be pushed into trade areas on the edge of the settlement - well away from anyone with money.

 Small Business, especially those in villages, do not normally benefit from employing managers or skilled staff.
-Small businesses in Towns or Cities can benefit from employing skilled staff.
+Under normal circumstances, they are staffed by a L1 commoner, with a +4 modifier in the primary skill, assisted by an unskilled worker.

 Medium Businesses